Skip to main content

 Claude Code Alternatives 2026: 12 AI Coding Tools Compared

 Claude Code getting expensive?
-These 12 alternatives (Cursor, Codex CLI, Gemini CLI, Cline, Aider, and more) compared honestly with benchmarks and prices.
+These 12 alternatives (Cursor, Codex CLI, Antigravity CLI, Cline, Aider, and more) compared with benchmarks and prices.

 FHFinn Hillebrandt